 We live in a society that is filled with labels.
 My husband and I are labeled as an interabled couple— a couple where one person is fully abled and the other one isn’t.
 But just because I have a disability, it doesn’t mean I’m not abled.
 Yes, I have different abilities and do things differently.
 It doesn’t mean, however, that I’m incapable.
 Society has one view of looking at a disability, specifically a physical one, and it needs to be changed.
 I, for one, live a completely normal life.
 Everyone has their own definition of what their normal is.
 I live a life that is normal for me, and neither I, nor my husband, should ever be defined by my disabilities.
 Cerebral palsy and epilepsy are just parts of who I am, but are not who I am.”

 This story was submitted to Love What Matters by Stacie Kiselman of Toronto, Canada.
 You can follow her journey on Instagram and Facebook.
-Submit your own stories here, and make sure to subscribe to our free newsletter for our best stories, and our Youtube for our best videos.
+Be sure to subscribe to our free newsletter for our best stories.

 Read more powerful stories like this here: